-Take any WordPress site, and there are primarily three components to update regularly – Core WordPress, Plugins, and Themes.
+Take any WordPress site; there are primarily three components to update regularly – Core WordPress, Plugins, and Themes.
 Since its initial release in 2003, the WordPress team has released new versions of the Core WordPress at regular intervals.

 Apart from major WordPress updates (like version 5.0 or 5.4), WordPress releases minor updates (5.1.1), including security updates and bug fixes.
-You need to keep track of major and minor updates, evaluate the fixes, and apply them to your websites.
+You must keep track of major and minor updates, evaluate the fixes, and apply them to your websites.

 However, your job does not end with the Core WordPress updates.
 You also need to update the plugins and themes installed on your site.
 Plugin and Theme updates do not follow the WordPress release cycle and can be sporadic depending on the developers.
 So, you need to keep a close eye on updates for plugin and theme updates.

-Some plugins and themes may be abandoned by their developers to make things more challenging, and there might be no updates.
+Their developers may abandon some plugins and themes to make things more challenging, and there might be no updates.
 In this case, you need to replace these plugins or themes with similar ones that are actively supported and maintained.

 2. Too Many WordPress Sites to Manage